MCV-Software/socializer/doc/manual.md

 Additionally, you can search for audios by using the menu bar, in the buffer menu, select search, then audio.
 It will display a dialog where you have to set your search preferences.

+If you press the menu key, you will see a menu where you will be able to do some actions, for example, add the audio to an album, or add/remove the song from your library.

 ## menu Bar

 You can go to the menu bar by pressing ALT.
 Right now, there are  three  menus, application, buffer and help:

 ### Application menu

+* Create.
+Here you can create some things in VK.
+The only supported item at this moment is the audio album.
+* Delete: Removes items from the VK servers.
+The only supported item here is the audio album.
-* At the moment, you can set your preferences by opening the preferences dialog located in this menu.
+* you can set your preferences by opening the preferences dialog located in this menu.

 ### Buffer menu

+* new timeline: This option allows you to create a new timeline.
+This kind of buffers is capable of download all posts in an user's profile.
 * search: This submenu  allows you to create a new buffer, at the moment, you can create only a kind of buffer, an audio search.
 The audio search will be located in the music category and will have the last 299 results of your query.
-It isn't possible to delete the buffers until you restart the client.
-* new timeline: This option allows you to create a new timeline.
-This kind of buffers is capable of download all posts in an user's profile.
 * Update current buffer: perform an update operation in the selected buffer, which will retrieve the new items.
 * Load previous items: Get the previous items for the currently  focused buffer.
 * Remove buffer: Tries to remove the current buffer.
-It only works with audio searches, because the default buffers shouldn't be removed.
+Default buffers can't  be removed.

 The help menu is self explanatory.